 On Friday, Park Geun-hye ordered the resignation of 10 of her senior secretaries – aides who coordinate policy – as political turmoil gripped the country.

 Senior secretaries are essentially aides who coordinate policy between the presidency and government ministries.

 Those ordered to resign include the senior secretaries to the president for policy coordination, political affairs, civil affairs, foreign affairs and national security, public relations, economic affairs, future strategy, education and culture, employment and welfare and personnel affairs, according to the presidential office’s website.

-Park is expected to name new secretaries some time this week, according to local media.
+Park is expected to name new secretaries this week, according to local media.

-But, Kang says, the problem doesn't appear to be solvable with a quick cabinet reshuffle.
+But Kang said the problem doesn’t appear to be solvable with a quick Cabinet reshuffle.